 (1) I have another launch event on Tuesday 20 November at 6.30pm – ADRIATICO APERITIVO – being held in conjunction with my good friends at Joanie’s Baretto in Thornbury.
 It will be a relaxed event, on the cusp of summer, with aperitivi snacks from the book and a welcome drink included in the ticket price.
 Click here to get to the “what’s on” page at Joanie’s.
 I will be chatting a bit about the book and selling signed copies.

 (2) TRIESTE – yes we are doing it all again!
-I will be running another 5-night foodie tour in this beautiful part of the world in the last week of May 2019.
-Click here to see what the tour in September 2018 looked like and here for more information about the May 2019 tour.
+I will be running another 5-night foodie tour in this beautiful part of the world in the third week of September 2019.
+Click here to see what the tour in September 2018 looked like and here for more information about the 2019 tour.

 (3) PUGLIA – my 6-night tour of Southern Puglia with Southern Visions Travel is close to sold out with only a few spots left.
 It is being run in the last week of April 2019.
 Click here to find out more.